 You took your mom to the doctor, and she’s upset with you because the appointment took too long.
 You helped Dad with the yardwork, but he’s annoyed that you didn’t mow the grass in the right pattern.
-Why do older adults complain so much even though they have people working hard to make their lives easier?
+Why do seniors complain so much even though they have people working hard to make their lives easier?
 There are several potential causes for this behavior, and one simple question can help you get to the bottom of things: Has this person always been negative and prone to complaining, or is this a new occurrence?

-Some Seniors Are Chronic Complainers
+Some Seniors Are Prone to Chronic Complaining

-Causes of New or Increasing Negativity in Older Adults
+5 Causes of New or Increasing Negativity in Older Adults

-Mood Swings and Behavioral Changes May Indicate UTI
+1. Mood Swings and Behavioral Changes May Indicate UTI

 A urinary tract infection (UTI) can have a sudden and significant impact on a senior’s demeanor.
 Most people are aware of the physical symptoms of UTIs, such as pain, burning and a persistent urge to urinate.
-But for many older individuals, atypical behavioral symptoms like irritability, angry outbursts and confusion are the only indicators of an infection.
+But for many older individuals, atypical behavioral symptoms like irritability, angry outbursts and confusion are the only signs of infection.
 This is one of the first things that caregivers should check for if a loved one experiences sudden and unusual changes in behavior.

-Medications Can Affect Mood and Behavior
+2. Medications Can Affect Mood and Behavior

-Many prescription medications can have serious side effects that include personality changes.
+Many prescription medications have serious side effects that include personality changes.
 Psychiatric drugs are one clear example.
 They are intended to alter a person’s brain chemistry to improve mood and behavior, but the way they work in the body is very complicated.
 Certain types of these drugs simply may not function well with a senior’s brain chemistry.
 In some cases, the wrong medication can actually cause their condition to worsen.
 If your loved one has started a new antidepressant or another type of psychiatric medication, don’t just assume things will get better.
 Some of these drugs take several weeks to reach their full effect, whether it is positive or negative.
 Communicate with your loved one’s doctor about any changes in mood and behavior to ensure the new medication and dosage are still appropriate for their condition.

 Other types of medications can have negative effects on personality, too.
 Anti-seizure medications, statins, blood pressure medications and even anti-inflammatories can cause personality and behavioral changes in some people.
 Drug interactions can also be problematic, so if your loved one takes several medications, the combination should be double checked by a physician or pharmacist for potential issues.

-Chronic Pain Can Make Seniors Irritable
+3. Chronic Pain Can Make Seniors Irritable

-Pain can come on suddenly or very gradually over time, and it can be detrimental to a person’s quality of life and functional abilities.
+Chronic pain can come on suddenly or very gradually over time, and it can be detrimental to a person’s quality of life and functional abilities.
 In addition to the physical effects, pain can be mentally and emotionally distressing as well.
 One study published in the journal Pain Research and Management found that chronic pain patients reported higher negative mood states, such as anger-hostility, depression-dejection, fatigue-inertia and tension-anxiety, compared to control subjects who reported no measurable pain.
 Participants living with chronic pain also exhibited neuromotor deficits in coordination and reaction time.
 To make matters worse, research has consistently shown that negative mood states can modify pain perception and interfere with the effectiveness of pain management strategies.

 Look for obvious signs that they might need a visit to the doctor for some enhanced pain relief.
 Arthritic joint pain is a common source of discomfort for older individuals, and indications include changes in gait (e.g., limping, moving more slowly, walking less), problems with dexterity, or fixating on a certain joint or area of the body.

-A Senior’s Complaints Might Stem from Boredom
+4. A Senior’s Complaints Might Stem from Boredom

 When people are in the workforce, raising children and socializing with friends, they may feel they have to rein in their negative personality traits.
 Once their responsibilities decrease or they retire, they may feel they have “earned” the right to say exactly what they think and feel.
-And much of what they feel could be negative if they are bored or no longer have a sense of purpose.
+And much of what they feel could be negative if they are bored or no longer have a strong sense of purpose.
 These emotions are often compounded when they are accompanied by limited mobility, reduced energy and other age-related changes that affect their independence, daily routines and functioning.
 If they don’t have much else to focus on, seniors may fixate on the negative aspects of their lives or actively seek things to gripe about.
 Complaining becomes a new “hobby” for many elders as they slow down.
-Work with your loved one to help them find a hobby or pastime that fits their interests and ability levels and will keep them active, engaged and feeling fulfilled.
+Work with your loved one to help them find a pastime that fits their interests and ability levels and will keep them active, engaged and fulfilled.

-Dementia Causes Personality Changes
+5. Dementia Causes Personality Changes